© 2005 – 2018

 If you'd like to reprint a post or case summary, please contact us with the name of the requested post/article.
 Thank you in advance!

-Breiton Scott Ackerman, 4 years old, disappeared on May 22, 2005, while on a fishing trip with his family near Alton, Iowa.
-He was reported missing to the Sioux Co.
-Sheriff’s Office in Orange City, Iowa, on May 22, 2005.
+Breiton Scott Ackerman, 4 years old, disappeared on Sunday, May 22, 2005, while on a fishing trip with his family near Alton, Iowa.
+He was reported missing to the Sioux County Sheriff’s Office in Orange City, Iowa, that same day.

-Thinking his body may have been carried downstream, a subsequent search was done where Willow Creek meets the Floyd River near Le Mars, Iowa, but no sign of Breiton was ever found.
+Thinking the current may have carried his body downstream, officials conducted another search in the area where Willow Creek meets the Floyd River near Le Mars, but they recovered nothing.

 Every May 22, Brad Ackerman visits the spot where his son disappeared.